 - 3 cups roughly chopped spinach

-Place the mushrooms in a microwave-safe bowl, and microwave for 2 1/2 to 3 minutes to soften them.
-Drain the mushrooms and set aside.
+- Place the mushrooms in a microwave-safe bowl, and microwave for 2 ½ to 3 minutes to soften them.
+Drain the mushrooms and set aside.8 ounces sliced mushrooms

-Lightly brush one side of each tortilla with the olive oil and place on a baking sheet, oiled side down.
+- Lightly brush one side of each tortilla with the olive oil (optional) and place on a baking sheet, oiled side down.4 tortillas, olive oil

-Bake the tortilla for about 6 minutes, then flip each over and bake for another 6-7 minutes, until the cheese is melted and the outside of the tortillas is brown.
+- Bake the tortillas for about 6 minutes, then flip each over and bake for another 6-7 minutes, until the cheese is melted and the outside of the tortillas is brown.

 - The oil is totally optional.
 My family didn't even notice when I stopped using it.
 Save yourself a few calories and skip it if you like!